kirstylfrost/clubbercise_fitness/README.md

 #### <b>Testing</b>
 <hr>
 <p>
 All links have been checked.
 Some bugs appeared where links did not work or they went to a different website.
 These have all been resolved and tested again to show they are now correct.
 All links to external sites open in a new tab, the current page the user is on stays open.
-The two youtube videos open within the screen, they do not need a new browser.
+Both youtube videos open within the screen, they do not need a new page.
 </p>
 <p>
 A bug within the navigation links was found relating to the home page.
 This has also been resolved.